 Asbestos Hazard Emergency Response Act (AHERA) Notification

 Asbestos Hazard Emergency Response Act (AHERA) NotificationDear Parents, Teachers, Building Occupants, and Employee Organizations:In the past, asbestos was used extensively in building materials because of its insulating, sound absorbing, and fire retarding capabilities.
 Virtually any building constructed before the late 1970s contained some asbestos.
 Intact and undisturbed asbestos materials generally do not pose a health risk.
 Asbestos materials, however, can become hazardous when, due to damage or deterioration over time, they release fibers.
-If the fibers are inhaled, they can lead to health problems, since as cancer and asbestosis.
+If the fibers are inhaled, they can lead to health problems such as cancer and asbestosis.

-The law further requires an asbestos management plan to be in place by July 1989.
+In 1986, Congress passed the Asbestos Hazard Emergency Response Act (AHERA) which requires schools to be inspected to identify any asbestos containing building materials.
+Suspected asbestos-containing building materials were located, sampled (or assumed) and rated according to condition and potential hazard.
+Every three years, the Central Dauphin School District (CDSD) conducts a re-inspection by a Pennsylvania Department of Labor and Industry licensed asbestos inspector to determine whether the condition of the known or assumed asbestos containing building materials (ACBM) has changed and to make recommendations on managing or removing the ACBM.
+The last inspection was conducted July 2020.
+Periodic surveillance of all identified asbestos containing materials occurs every six months.The law further required an asbestos management plan to be in place by July 1989.
 CDSD developed a plan, as required, which has been continually updated.
 The plan has several ongoing requirements: publish a notification on management plan availability and the status of asbestos activities; educate and train its employees about asbestos and how to deal with it; notify short-term or temporary workers on the locations of the asbestos containing building materials; post warning labels in routine maintenance areas where asbestos was previously identified or assumed; follow set plans and procedures designed to minimize the disturbance of asbestos containing building materials; and survey the condition of these materials every six months to assure that they remain in good condition.